 A few years back, I, the “I’m late if I’m on time” person, was late for an interview.
 I was mortified.
 I scheduled it for after work on a day when I ended up taking all five of my nanny-share kids to the zoo with their grandma.
 Not my best move, I’ll admit it.
 I knew by the afternoon I was going to be late to the interview, so I kept the potential nanny-families (yet another nanny-share) up-to-date about my timeframe.
 I arrived about twenty minutes later than originally planned.
 Thankfully, despite being late, they found me to be a good fit for their families and their needs.

-If your interviewee arrives late, it’s more about her reasons (or lack of) than her tardiness.
-Consider it an opportunity to get to know her character.
+If your interviewee arrives late, consider it an opportunity to get to know her character.
 Is she blaming other people, was it really just unexpected traffic, or is she taking responsibility?

 2. Her education and work history are limited

 A potential nanny doesn’t have to have explicit nanny experience to do the job well, but she should have a high school diploma and some relevant childcare experience.
 If your applicant does not have a formal education of any kind and/or no work experience, they might be a good date night babysitter, but the responsibility of nannying would likely be too much for them at this point.